A Caveat and Affiliates

 Learn to Propagate Boston Ferns, the Fluffy Truffle Ferns

-For the soil mixture, use equal parts of milled sphagnum moss and peat moss.
+For the soil potted plant mixture, use equal parts of milled sphagnum moss and peat moss.
 Moisten to saturation with distilled water only — rainwater is too high in minerals for this type of fern!
 Use a spoon or your hand to mix thoroughly until no dry patches remain.

 Insert toothpicks into the bottom of your container so that they stand upright (this makes them easier to find!).
 These will raise the bottom layer of potting mixture off the bottom of the container.